cirosantilli/db/mysql.md

     c0  SUM(c0)
     1   5

 Null is treated as TODO: is giving 1 in 5.5.
 But I have seen many places say it could break up, like return NULL.

     CREATE TABLE t (c INT);
     INSERT INTO t VALUES (1), (NULL);
     SELECT SUM(c) FROM t;
     DROP TABLE t;

-###max
+### MAX

 Maximum value of a column.